 Well, put all your worries aside, because I have created this guide specifically about things to do in Vienna in December.
 The weather may be a bit cold, but these activities will surely make your heart and soul warm and full of Christmas spirit.
 So, let’s dive into it.

-The Best Things to do in Vienna in December: Winter in Vienna Guide
+The Best Things to do in Vienna in winter

 1. Visit the Christmas Markets